-In certain regions of France, typically Briton and Normandy, ominous tales of the midnight Washerwomen still linger, fading in the folklore of the not-so-distant past.
-The details differ from telling to telling, though the gravely portent of such encounters remains unchanged.
-Should you find yourself at the rivers edge, in the bright light of an all hallows eve moon, keep a keen watch out.
-If you happen to meet an old woman, inundated in the task of wringing out her laundry, you will be wise to carefully consider your answer, should she call upon you for help.
+In certain regions of France, typically Briton and Normandy, ominous tales of the midnight Washerwomen still linger, fading into the folklore of the not-so-distant past.
+The details differ from telling to telling, though the grave portent of such encounters remains unchanged.
+Should you find yourself at the river’s edge, in the bright light of an All Hallows’ Eve moon, keep a keen watch out.
+If you happen to meet an old woman inundated in the task of wringing out her laundry, you will be wise to carefully consider your answer, should she call upon you for help.

 More modern versions describe a single woman, usually an old hag, working diligently on an enormous pile of laundry.
 Typically, the woman will ask whoever finds them for aid.
-Depending on their reaction, the washerwoman will respond in a variety of ways.
-If they are refused, the woman will become enraged and break the wrists and ankles of their victim, before tossing them in the river to drown.
-If the person agrees to help, but only reluctantly or with promise of compensation, the woman will wait until they are helping wring out the clothes, then roll their arms into the laundry, ripping them off the victim.
-Then, summarily dispose of them in the river.
-If the Washerwoman is helped in good faith, the helpful individual is often blessed with good luck, or in some tales granted wishes.
+Depending on their reaction, the Washerwoman will respond in a variety of ways.
+If they are refused, the woman will become enraged and break the wrists and ankles of their victim before tossing them in the river to drown.
+If the person agrees to help, but only reluctantly or only with the promise of compensation, the woman will wait until they are helping wring out the clothes then roll their arms into the laundry, ripping them off of the victim before summarily disposing of them in the river.
+If the Washerwoman is aided in good faith, the helpful individual is often blessed with good luck or, in some tales, granted wishes.

-Most of us in the modern age are far removed from washing our clothes in the river, thus the legend of Les Lavendieres as long faded, even from our grandparent’s memory.
-However, as a word of advice; if you find yourself joined by some enigmatic grandam under the flickering lights of a midnight laundromat, take care and be kind.
+Most of us in the modern age are far removed from washing our clothes in the river, thus the legend of Les Lavendieres is long faded, even from our grandparent’s memories.
+However, as a word of advice, if you find yourself joined by some enigmatic grandam under the flickering lights of a midnight laundromat, take care and be kind.
 You never know, it may be Fate.